MGDSoft/bowling-game-kata-nodejs/README.md

  Bowling Game Kata
 =============
 https://kata-log.rocks/bowling-game-kata **Instructions are copied from the website**.
-Thanks to Juan Gómez to share this funny game
+Thanks to Juan Gómez for share this funny game

 Bowling Rules
 ----------------------